Program overview

 Graduates of the Bachelor of Child and Youth Care program can pursue a variety of rewarding career paths in Canada, including:

-- Community Development Worker: Engage with communities to develop programs and initiatives that support youth and families, fostering social change.
+• Community Development Worker: Engage with communities to develop programs and initiatives that support youth and families, focusing on empowerment and resource accessibility.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.